-- General College Requirements (see "Curriculum" section), including the following requirements to satisfy the major: - 2.
-At least 44 credit-hours as specified in a., b., c., d., e., and f., below.
+- 1. General College Requirements (see "Curriculum" section), including the following requirements to satisfy the major: - 2.
+At least 44 credit hours as specified in a., b., c., d., e., and f., below.
 A grade of C- or better must be received in each course under point 2, and the cumulative grade point average of courses used to satisfy the major must be at least 2.00.
 Courses taken for Credit/No credit may not be used to satisfy requirements under point 2. - a.
-Required Core Courses: 12 credit-hours - PSYC 101: Introduction to Psychology PSYC 201: Psychological Statistics PSYC 203: Writing and Research Methods in Psychology - b.
-Lower-division Content Course: 4 credithours chosen from:
+Required Core Courses: 12 credit hours b.
+Lower-division Content Course: 4 credit hours chosen from: